sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 ---

-### 🚪 SECTION 5: Initial Access
+### 🚪 CHAPTER 5: Initial Access

-#### Q15 - Remote Access Tool
+---

+#### FLAG 15: REMOTE ACCESS TOOL `[HARD]`

-**Objective:** Identify the remote access tool used to re-enter the environment.
+A remote access tool was pre-staged from the previous attack.
+Identify it.

+`T1219 Remote Access Software` `DeviceProcessEvents` `Initial Access`

 **Why It Matters:** Pre-staged during "The Broker" - the attacker returned months later using this foothold, demonstrating the risk of incomplete remediation.

-`T1219 Remote Access Software` `DeviceProcessEvents` `Initial Access`

 ```kql
 // Find remote access tools running from unusual locations on attack day